+The Results

-The Results: Due to the value achieved with Corazon, and our hands-on, 'in-the-trenches' approach, over a period of 10 months, the health system was able to successfully consolidate CV services and achieve clinical, operational, and financial goals at all four hospitals.
-A more regionalized approach allowed all CV care to be standardized within the health system; meanwhile, keeping angioplasty at two "spoke" sites, along with a basic diagnostic program in a more remote location, ensures timely access to emergent care, while centralizing the high-cost, resource-intense OHS program, which now posts some of the best surgery results in the nation and is considered the premier Heart & Vascular Center within the local community.
+Over 10 months, Corazon helped a health system consolidate cardiovascular (CV) services across four hospitals, achieving clinical, operational, and financial goals.
+A regionalized approach standardized CV care, maintaining angioplasty at two sites and a basic diagnostic program elsewhere for timely emergency access.
+This centralization improved outcomes for the high-cost OHS program, establishing it as a premier Heart & Vascular Center.
 When considering national healthcare reform initiatives, this case of a successful regionalized approach to CV care, coupled with a large-scale services consolidation, has best-positioned this health system for the evolving future of the industry.

-To further discuss this or other Cardiovascular Consolidation project that involved multiple components of Corazon's offerings, please call 412,364.8200.
+To further discuss this or other Cardiovascular Consolidation projects that involved multiple components of Corazon's offerings, please call 412.364.8200.